aaysul/SpaceX-rocket-landing-prediction/README.md

      The notebook can be viewed [here](https://github.com/aaysul/applied-data-science-capstone/blob/main/spacex_dash_app.ipynb).

 ## 6. Predictive Analysis (Classification)
    Finally we use various classifiers to predict if the landing will be successful.
 The notebook can be viewed [here](https://github.com/aaysul/applied-data-science-capstone/blob/main/SpaceX_Machine%20Learning%20Prediction.ipynb).
-Four different classifiers are used.
-These are,
+Following classification techniques have been used,
-   * Logistic Regression Classifier
+   * Logistic Regression
-   * Support Vector Machine Classifier
+   * Support Vector Machine
-   * Decision Tree Classifier
+   * Decision Tree
    * K Nearest Neighbours

    Each of the classifier score is obtained.
 Confusion matrix is plotted to identify false outcomes.
 Decision Tree Classifier found to work best.